iamroshel/phase-0-the-dom-dev-tools/README.md

-# Changing The DOM with DevTools and JavaScript c
+# Changing The DOM with DevTools and JavaScript c c

 ## Learning Goals